multiscale/muscle3/docs/source/technical_design/introduction.rst

 contains configuration information for the kernel.

-The configuration consists of three parts: the space and time scales of the modelled process, MUSCLE 3 built-in settings, and kernel parameters.
+The configuration consists of three parts: the space and time scales of the modelled process, MUSCLE3 built-in settings, and kernel parameters.

 Scales in MUSCLE are defined by their grain (step or cell size), and extent (total size).
 For a kernel operating on a grid, the space scales specify the